Bijikyu/qreactutils/README.md

 Framework-agnostic toast creation utility.

 ### executeWithErrorToast(operation, toast, errorTitle)
-Runs an async operation and shows a destructive toast when the operation throws.
+Runs an async operation and shows a destructive toast when the operation throws, using "Error" as the default title.
 The original error is re-thrown for caller handling.
+See `lib/toastIntegration.js` lines 20-33 for details.

 ### executeWithToastFeedback(operation, toast, successMessage, errorTitle)
-Runs an async operation and displays a success toast when it resolves or an error toast on failure.
+Runs an async operation and displays a success toast titled "Success" when it resolves or an error toast on failure.
+The error toast defaults to the title "Error".
+See `lib/toastIntegration.js` lines 20-33 and 48-62 for these defaults.

 ### stopEvent(event)
 Combined preventDefault and stopPropagation utility for React events.